TomStog/curved-text-alignment/README.md

 ![Output image](./images/sports_final.png?raw=true)

+The rectification dataset can be viewed and downloaded through this [link](https://mega.nz/folder/CQJhEQqB#J4IrsiatBhKXYn14K9IzMQ).

 ## Citation

 If you have found value in this repository, we kindly request that you consider citing it as a source of reference: